bglindner/CEE6720_BIO6720/lab02.md

 ## **Step 1: Read trimming**
 Now that we've set up our working directory and installed the needed software, let's start with our first step: read trimming.
 This is a quality control step designed to ensure that the sequences (reads) we use in subsequent steps have high quality base calls, are devoid of any adapter sequences, etc.
-1. Configure your copy of `step01.sbatch`
+1. Take a look inside the `sbatch` script provided for the first step (`step01.sbatch`).
+If you've made an exact copy of the `lab02` data from `shared` and installed the software in an environment therein called `env`, you should be able to get right to work.
-2. Launch `fastp` from your `sbatch` script providing the forward and reverse raw reads.
-You can pass in variables to `sbatch` calls using a comma-delimited list: `sbatch --export var1=string,var2=string script.sbatch` (You'll need to do this 6 times, one for each metagenomic read pair!)
+2. Run `step01.sbatch`.
+See usage guides inside the scropt (`cat step01.sbatch`) .
+You'll need to launch this step 6 times, one for each metagenomic read pair!
 3. Monitor the job IDs you are given.
 You can examine your account's running jobs with: `squeue -u username`
 4. Pay attention to any failed jobs -- clean them up as you need to and re-launch jobs.
 5. Ensure you have all of the expected outputs: trimmed reads (forward and reverse), `.html`, and `.json`.
-6. You can download the `.html` outputs for each set of paired reads and open it locally (with Chrome or Firefox) for a nice visual summary of your metagenome's quality.
+6. You should download the `.html` outputs for each set of paired reads and open a few locally (with Chrome or Firefox) for a nice visual summary of each metagenome's quality.

 ## **Step 2:**
 With our short reads successfully trimmed, let's assess nucleotide diversity with `nonpareil`.
 We'll run the tool and then take its outputs into `R` to quickly produce a visual and summary dataframe.
-1. Configure your copy of the `step02.sbatch`
-2. Launch and monitor jobs as you did for step 1. `nonpareil` will output several files, which we will need the `.npo` file specifically.
+1. As you did for step 1, run `step02.sbatch` according to its usage instructions.
-3. While your jobs run, prepare a `manifest.tsv` dataframe for your samples which we'll use with `nonpareil` below.
+2. While your jobs run, prepare a `manifest.tsv` dataframe for your samples which we'll use with `nonpareil` below.
 It should have this format:
 ```
 files	labels	colors
 path/to/sample1.npo	sample1	color1